mbyregowMx/docs/content/releasenotes/developer-portal/mendix-cloud.md

 ## 2020

+### December 16th, 2020

+* We added the ability to fill in certain allowed Custom Environment Variables in a text field beside the dropdown that is currently present while adding or editing Custom Environment Variables in Mendix Cloud v4 environment.
+This enables customers to test beta features. <br/>For more information on custom environment variables, see [Runtime Tab](https://docs.mendix.com/developerportal/deploy/environments-details#custom-environment-variables) in the *Environment Details* documentation.

 ### December 8th, 2020

 * We changed the way Log Levels can be set in Mendix Cloud v4.